 Richest People in the World

-Jeff Bezos – Amazon.com CEO and the company’s largest shareholder has an estimated net worth of between $75 billion and $80 billion.
+Jeff Bezos – Amazon.com CEO and the company’s largest shareholder has an estimated net worth of about $78 billion.
 Based on Amazon’s track record, his stock holding are likely to make him #1 on this list someday.

 Amancio Ortega – The richest person in Europe and (sometimes) the world, Ortega is the founder and current chairman of Inditex Fashion Group, parent company of the wildly-successful Zara clothing store.
 Ortega’s net worth goes up and down with Inditex stock, but he and Buffett are neck-and-neck, as Ortega’s riches are estimated to be somewhere near $77 billion.